elbedewi95/Text-Editor/README.md

          * npm install concurrently --save
          * npm install idb (IndexedDB)

-* all these dependecies are outlines in package-json, you can just run ** npm install
-* to install all of them
+* all these dependecies are outlines in package-json, you can just run `npm i` to install all of them

 ## Usage